Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

-Evidently $\Bold{\psi}_{\Bold{\mu}}(t,q,\pi)$ is a time-dependent superposition of elementary particle state-vectors so it permits the notion of particle creation and annihilation.
+Evidently $\Bold{\psi}_{\widetilde{\Bold{\mu}}}(q,\pi;t)$ is a time-dependent superposition of elementary particle state vectors so it permits the notion of particle creation and annihilation.
 To see this in more detail, it is convenient to go to the interaction picture defined by

 and

 Then